The #DNN-Verification Problem: Counting Unsafe Inputs for Deep Neural Networks

-After line 7, the algorithm has an estimation of how many violation points there are in the portion of the input space under consideration\footnote{if the $m$ solutions are not found, the algorithm proceeds by considering only the violation points discovered or splitting at random.}.
+After line 6, the algorithm has an estimation of how many violation points there are in the portion of the input space under consideration\footnote{if the $m$ solutions are not found, the algorithm proceeds by considering only the violation points discovered or splitting at random.}.
 The idea is to simplify one dimension of the hyperrectangle cyclically while keeping the number of violation points balanced in the two portions of the domain we aim to split (i.e., as close to $\vert S \vert/2$ as possible).
-Specifically, $ComputeMedian(S, node_i)$ (line 8) computes the median of the values along the dimension of the node chosen for the split. $SplitInterval(node_i, median)$ splits the node into two parts $node_{i,0}$ and $node_{i,1}$ according to the median computed.
+Specifically, $ComputeMedian(S, node_i)$ (line 7) computes the median of the values along the dimension of the node chosen for the split. $SplitInterval(node_i, median)$ splits the node into two parts $node_{i,0}$ and $node_{i,1}$ according to the median computed.
 For instance, suppose we have an interval of $[0,1]$ and the median value is $0.33$.
 The two parts obtained by calling $SplitInterval(node_i, median)$ are $[0, 0.33]$ and $(0.33, 1]$.
 The algorithm proceeds randomly, selecting the side to consider from that moment on and discarding the other part.
-Hence, it updates the input space intervals to be considered for the safety property $\mathcal{P}$ (lines 10-11).
+Hence, it updates the input space intervals to be considered for the safety property $\mathcal{P}$ (lines 9-10).
 Finally, the variable $s$ that represents the number of splits made during the iteration is incremented.

-At the end of the while loop (line 14), the VR is computed by multiplying the result of the exact count by $2^{s - \beta}$, and for $\prod_{i=1}^{s} \alpha_i$.
+At the end of the while loop (line 12), the VR is computed by multiplying the result of the exact count by $2^{s - \beta}$, and for $\prod_{i=1}^{s} \alpha_i$.